speechly/speechly/demos/voice-search/README.md

 https://demos.speechly.com/voice-search/

-Demonstrates how to use Speechlys speech-to-text capabilities and [Google Programmable Search Engine](https://programmablesearchengine.google.com/)to create a voice-enabled search enginge.
+Demonstrates how to use Speechlys speech-to-text capabilities and [Google Programmable Search Engine](https://programmablesearchengine.google.com/) to create a voice-enabled search enginge.
 It supports continuous searching using voice as well as basic punctuation.

 ## Requirements